The24thDS/planet_states/README.md

 # Compatibility

 I overwrite the game rule "can_take_hostile_actions".
 It should be compatible with any mod that doesn't overwrite the same rule.

-# FAQ

-**Why didn't you just add those Planet-States to your New Enclaves mod?**
-Although they have a similar function, the code behind the Planet-States is quite different, so I thought it would be better to make another mod just for them.

-**Are you going to add new Planet-States?**
-For now I'll focus on improving the ones that already exist.
-If I have a cool idea about another one, maybe in the future.